 Start gathering data

 Now that you’ve gone through these steps, you should do…nothing.
-Seriously, I recommend waiting at least two to four weeks before checking your data.
+Seriously, I recommend waiting for at least two to four weeks before checking your data.
 If you’re patient and wait two weeks, you’ll be able to compare data from one week to the next.
-And moving forward, this is the best way to track your success as a website.
-As more time passes and you collect more data, you’ll be able to compare results from month to month, quarter to quarter, and year to year.
-Check back in a couple of weeks for my next post, on a few basic reports you should run in Google Analytics.
+And moving forward, this is the best way to monitor the success of your website.
+As time passes and you collect more data, you’ll be able to compare results from month to month, quarter to quarter, and year to year.
+Then take a look at these few basic reports you should run in Google Analytics.